keystonejs/keystone/docs/quick-start/README.md

 npm start
 ```

-Congratulations, you are now running your very own Keystone application!
+Congratulations, you are now running your very own KeystoneJS application!
 To visit your running application (a simple todo list), visit

 <pre>